mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 \end{aligned}\label{eq_inpaint}
 \end{equation}
 \\]
 By the end of this post, we will show how to solve (\ref{eq_inpaint}) with just a few lines of code.
-For now, just notice that (\ref{eq_inpaint}) is a particular case of (\ref{eq_opt}), the same is true for all the applications mentioned bellow.
+For now, just notice that (\ref{eq_inpaint}) is a particular case of (\ref{eq_opt}), the same is true for all the applications mentioned below.
 In order to see how generic and powerful the optimization framework is, let's take a look into some interesting applications.

 ## Successful applications